 Helping Someone Who is Perseverating

 It can be difficult to watch a loved one perseverate.
-Fortunately, there are some helpful strategies you can apply to stop perseveration.
+Fortunately, there are some helpful strategies you can do to stop perseveration in another.
 Some examples include:

 - Recognize.
-Teach the person how to recognize when they are perseverating and how to ask for help.
-You can also create a “stuck signal” which you can use to let the person know they are stuck.
+Teach the person how to recognize when he/she is beginning to perseverate as well as how to ask for help.
+You can also create a “stuck signal” that alerts the person when they are stuck.

 - Simplify.
 Give simple, clear instructions on what the person needs to do.
 For example, if they can’t stop brushing their teeth, tell them to put the brush in your hand, relax their fingers, etc.